DTM-software-engineering-BOOKBUDDY-AI/report/sections/11-selfevaluation/index.md

 This project taught me the value of responsibility, teamwork, and being open to feedback.In the end, we built a simple but effective website that meets its goals, and I’m grateful for the great collaboration within our team.

+## Mohammad's Section

+For the BookBuddy project, I worked mostly on the backend and some parts of the frontend.
+I set up the Flask app, created the initial configuration, and made sure the database was set up properly when the app runs for the first time.
+I also connected the Google Books API, wrote the function to fetch book data, and added related API routes.

+On the frontend side, I helped with some of the HTML pages to improve how the app looks and works for users.
+Overall, I learned a lot about building a full-stack app and really enjoyed working with my teammates to make something that actually works.